haidanghere/BUS-629-Corporate-Finance/BIO.md

 ## Introduction

-Hai Dang is **Head of People Experience at SKF** and a **VEMBA candidate at the Shidler College of Business, University of Hawai'i at Mānoa**.
-An entrepreneur and multi-dimensional HR leader, she brings **18+ years of cross-sector experience** across industrial, retail, entertainment, and manufacturing — sharpening her practical read on business needs and her creative approach to leadership.
+Hai Dang is **Head of People Experience at SKF Vietnam** and a **VEMBA candidate at the Shidler College of Business, University of Hawai'i at Mānoa**.
+An entrepreneur and HR leader with **18+ years of cross-sector experience** across industrial, retail, entertainment, and manufacturing — combining a practical read on business needs with a people-first approach to leadership.

 ## Focus Areas